-Transactional NPS is more focussed and targeted in its approach.
+Transactional NPS is more focused and targeted in its approach.
 It is aimed at gathering feedback after specific interactions with your product, service, or departments.
 Since it’s precise, it helps in optimizing various touchpoints in the customer journey.

-Example: A customer survey conducted immediately after a conversation with a support representative.
-It will look at how well the call was handled, was the issue effectively resolved, and was the customer satisfied.
+Example: A customer survey was conducted immediately after a conversation with a support representative.
+It will look at how well the call was handled, was the issue was effectively resolved, and was the customer satisfied.

 Why should you measure an NPS score?

 When you know what survey participants like about your company or products and what they think needs improvement, you have insights into how you can meet your goals for business growth and development.
 Even a lower NPS can light the way to optimizing your company.

 Consider these reasons why you need to know your NPS:

 - NPS score identifies how likely respondents promote your brand organically and provides actionable insights for immediate improvements.

 - NPS surveys give you the type of insights that help you improve customer experience and give your brand the edge over its competitors